dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Compute Services/Azure Function App.md

 Functions code is executed via Triggers

 **Authentication**
-Anonymous: No key required
+Anonymous: No key is required
 Function: Key created per function
 Admin: Key used across function app

 **Pricing**
 Consumption Plan, App Service Plan & Premium Plan
-Consumption plan has a timeout of 5mins
+Consumption Plan has a timeout of 5mins
-Premium Plans provide better speed, security, supports reserved instance & can autoscale
+Premium Plans provide better speed and security
+Supports reserved instances & can autoscale

 **Custom Handlers**
-They allow to implement function using unsupported languages
+They allow implementing functions using unsupported languages
 The language being used needs to support creating a basic web server

 #azure-compute-service #azure-serverless-service